mathe1/WhatsAppOnlineTracker/README.md

 You may use this [graphical Log-Analyser Tool](https://mathesoft.eu/software/whatsapponlinetracker-analyser/) to show the timeline of the logfile.

-### Working on:
+### Working on / known issues:
-- some, would nice to autoclick my favorite contact at startup..
+- wish: would nice to autoclick my favorite contact at startup..
+- wish: manage switching contacts
-- there is an error with logging the IN/OUT messages: incoming messages are often logged as "seen" message.
-And at switch contact, both IN/OUT messages are false logged.
-I will fix that soon...
+- invenstigation: there is something wrong at logging the IN/OUT messages: incoming messages are not logged in some case...
-- another problem is delayed "seen" update.
-As I looking on my phone, WA updates the seen flag, then it also update at the web app, but in reality it was marked some time earlier by the contact.
+- problem without solution until now: "seen" flag will set only when you look at your contact on your smartphone.
+Then it synchronize with browser and there the seen-flag sets.
+In reality the message may have seen much earlier before!